faucetsdn/faucet/docs/docker.rst

 Docker will run the stable version 1.3 of Faucet.

-By default the Faucet and Gauge images are run as the `faucet` user under UID 0, if you need to change that it can be overridden at runtime with the Docker `-u` flag.
+By default the Faucet and Gauge images are run as the `faucet` user under UID 0, if you need to change that it can be overridden at runtime with the Docker `-e LOCAL_USER_ID` flag.

 To pull and run the latest git version of Faucet: